 After the kirtan ended, after the goodbye hugs, after re-folding the blankets and repacking the altar and taking out the garbage, I was dropping off a young man who lived near me, Kyle, who was fairly new to the Monday Night crew.
 Unprompted, he confides to me that when he had arrived at kirtan this evening he was not in a good headspace, that he wasn’t sure he even should have come.
 Over the course of the night, he said, he felt his emotional state shift, leading to what he called a “huge release” toward the end.
 He said he felt sure that “spirit” was in the room healing people.

 I just stared at him.
-I felt like I was looking in the mirror…except the face looking back was that of a 20-something hipster dude with old-soul sapphire eyes and an unruly beard twisted into dreadlocks that stuck out of his chin like little goat horns.
+I felt like I was looking in the mirror…except the face looking back was a 20-something hipster dude with old-soul sapphire eyes and a beard twisted into dreadlocks, which stuck out of his chin like little goat horns.

 That is the power of mantra.